YU000jp/logseq-plugin-confirmation-hyperlink/readme.md

-# Logseq Plugin: Confirmation Hyperlink (Paste URL)
+# Logseq Plugin: Confirmation Hyperlink (Paste URL) 🔗

 - Create a Markdown Hyperlink by pasting a URL and retrieving the page title through a confirmation dialog.

-> Development stage 👷🚧

 > This plugin still has room for improvement.
 Please let me know if you encounter any issues or have any ideas for enhancement.